 4. DISCUSSION

-The analysis of the Metal–Organic Hybrid (MOH) research in India from 2000 to 2024 shows a clear shift toward collaborative research style, with collaborative research efforts yielding 98.63% of total releases and a near average of five authors per production.
+The analysis of the Metal–Organic Hybrid (MOH) research in India from 2000 to 2024 shows a clear shift toward a collaborative research style, with collaborative research efforts yielding 98.63% of total releases and a near average of five authors per production.
 The collaborative aspect of this work reflects the same global trend of collaboration in studies and publications in various scientific disciplines.
-According to Hemavathy and Baskaran (2025), a skewed distribution of productivity was detected in the context of increased authorship in the field of astrobiology, with the most authors writing only one article as confirmed by the Kolmogorov–Smirnov test.
-Khan and Khan (2025) found that the trend of multi-authored papers continued to be Library and Information Science extensively articles written.
+According to Hemavathy and Baskaran (2025), a skewed distribution of productivity was detected in the context of increased authorship in the field of astrobiology, with the most authors writing only one article, as confirmed by the Kolmogorov–Smirnov test.
+Khan and Khan (2025) found that the trend of multi-authored papers continued to be Library and Information Science articles.
 The shift towards a collaborative research style is gradually being accepted in every field.
 An analysis of author productivity in MOH research confirms that it follows Lotka's inverse-square law, where 69.17% of authors are responsible for only one publication, while a smaller number of highly productive authors account for most of the publications.
-The finding is in agreement with numerous studies over different scientific disciplines.
-For instance, Shabani et al. (2025) found that of the total number of authors contributing to the fields of Artificial Intelligence/Machine Learning/Deep Learning in portfolio optimization only 87.6% wrote one article.
+The finding is in agreement with numerous studies across different scientific disciplines.
+For instance, Shabani et al. (2025) found that of the total number of authors contributing to the fields of Artificial Intelligence/Machine Learning/Deep Learning in portfolio optimization, only 87.6% wrote one article.
 In the same way, Mishre and Chatterjee (2024) described the same pattern in the case of authorship in nanomaterials.
 Zhang et al. (2024) observed deviations from Lotka's inverse-square law among the collaborative members of institutions for the authoring of materials chemistry research.
-Bhatnagar and Singh (2025) as well as Sarkar and Raj (2024) similarly identified that single-paper authors dominated sustainable agriculture and renewable energy research, recording exponent values that were in line with the theoretical expectations (n = 2–2.4).
+Bhatnagar and Singh (2025), as well as Sarkar and Raj (2024), similarly identified that single-paper authors dominated sustainable agriculture and renewable energy research, recording exponent values that were in line with the theoretical expectations (n = 2–2.4).
 Combined, these papers confirm that the productivity of authors is likely to have a very skewed distribution, with a few authors being highly prolific and contributing a large share of the research output.
 The K-S test employed in this study (0.00794) indicates conformity to Lotka’s Law and parallels previous studies in biotechnology (Saini et al., 2025), environmental chemistry (Chakraborty et al., 2024), and information systems research (Almeida and Torres, 2024), supporting the notion that while collaborative publication is gaining traction, the bulk of authors still contribute a few publications in a field, thus demonstrating an inherent skewed distribution of productivity among core, highly active authors.
-The analysis of Price’s Square Root Law in MOH research suggests an overall broad participation rather than a central small dominant group, which is contrary to initial expectations.
-This is in partial agreement with the work of Mishra and Chatterjee (2024) and Kushairi and Ahmi (2021), who both observed that increasing multi-authorship, allows for some redistribution of productivity among a larger sample of authors.
-The high engagement in MOH research in India suggests research in the field has benefitted from inclusive research collaborations/partnerships and institutional support that have enabled researchers to produce a high volume of research over the years.
+The analysis of Price’s Square Root Law in MOH research suggests an overall broad participation rather than a central, small dominant group, which is contrary to initial expectations.
+This is in partial agreement with the work of Mishra and Chatterjee (2024) and Kushairi and Ahmi (2021), who both observed that increasing multi-authorship allows for some redistribution of productivity among a larger sample of authors.
+The high engagement in MOH research in India suggests research in the field has benefited from inclusive research collaborations/partnerships and institutional support that have enabled researchers to produce a high volume of research over the years.
 Findings from the current study confirm not only the applicability of Lotka’s Law to MOH research in India, but also highlight new trends in research collaboration that mirror trends found globally.
 The research results demonstrate a shift from research conducted by single authors to a highly collaborative, multi-institutional, and globally connected research culture; similar patterns have been observed in fields such as astrobiology, LIS, nanomaterials, biotechnology, and environmental chemistry.

 5. LIMITATION AND RECOMMENDATION